 How to Care for Bacopa

 Typically grown as annual plants, bacopa will survive the winter in zones 9 and 10 (you can check your zone here).
 Maintenance wise, bacopa are easy care.
 Trim the stems to shape the plants and keep them looking great, but be careful not to over prune.
 Keep your bacopa blooming by deadheading any old, faded flowers.
 Prevent disease by removing any old, dead stems from the underside of the plant.

-Display Tips: Bacopa look nice as groundcover at the edge of flower beds.
-For a real show, mix with trailing Verbenas in colors from pink to dark purple or with trailing Snapdragons in bronze and yellow.
+Bacopa work very well as groundcover at the edge of your flower beds.
+But its trailing nature make it a stellar addition to hanging baskets and containers.
+For a real show, mix it up with some calibrachoa, or trailing verbena in pink or dark purple or even go for some trailing Snapdragon in bronze and yellow.